-As with past practice, the Trustees of LRS continued their ongoing due diligence reviews, meeting on a regular basis to discuss markets, managers and portfolio positioning.
+As with past practice, the Trustees of LRS continued their ongoing due diligence reviews, meeting on a regular basis to discuss markets, managers, and portfolio positioning.
 Rather than shun risk or even attempt to predict it, the Trustees continue to diversify the portfolio in a way that avoids excess concentration in a single risk.
 By doing so they recognize long-term tendencies can help raise the probability of investment success by taking a smoother path.
-The Trustees further recognize that near-term price action can and will occasionally become unexpectedly detached from fair value and that a commitment to diversification can help stabilize returns over both the short and the long-term.